Lysis: Cytolysis

 Cytolysis occurs when a cell bursts due to an osmotic imbalance that has caused excess water to move into the cell.

 Cytolysis can be prevented by several different mechanisms, including the contractile vacuole that exists in some paramecia, which rapidly pump water out of the cell.
 Cytolysis does not occur under normal conditions in plant cells because plant cells have a strong cell wall that contains the osmotic pressure, or turgor pressure, that would otherwise cause cytolysis to occur.

 Oncolysis

 Oncolysis is the destruction of neoplastic cells or of a tumour.

 The term is also used to refer to the reduction of any swelling.

 Plasmolysis

 Plasmolysis is the contraction of cells within plants due to the loss of water through osmosis.
-In a hypertonic environment, the cell membrane peels off of the cell wall and the vacuole collapses.
+In a hypertonic environment, the cell membrane peels off the cell wall and the vacuole collapses.
 These cells will eventually wilt and die unless the flow of water caused by osmosis can stop the contraction of the cell membrane.